fzago-cray/liblustre/README.md

 retrieve the log messages, the application has to set a callback with llapi\_msg\_callback\_set() and set a log level with llapi\_msg\_set\_level().
-When the callback is called, the application can then emit the messages if it wishes. lhsmtool\_posix.c has been modified to use that interface.
-The posix copytool will output all its messages on stdout.
+When the callback is called, the application can then emit the messages if it wishes.
+The posix copytool, renamed posixct.c, has been modified to use that interface and will output all its messages on stdout.

 Package dependencies
 --------------------